What is online therapy?

 Will my medical insurance cover an online therapist appointment?

-Each of our therapists has the providers they are insured with listed on their profile pages (link to /specialist-type/therapists).
-Please contact your insurer before your consultation to check the terms of your policy, particularly the level and type of outpatient cover you have, including any reimbursement limits on individual consultation fees.
+Please contact your insurer before your consultation to check the terms of your policy.
+It’s particularly important to check the level and type of outpatient coverage you have, including any reimbursement limits on individual consultation fees.
 Generally, your insurance provider will issue a pre-authorisation code to cover your appointment.
 Please note you are responsible for any fees not covered by your insurer.

 Can I see a therapist without my parent's permission?

-Children aged 16 and 17: can seek treatment without the consent of their parents.
+- Children aged 16 and 17 can seek treatment without the consent of their parents.

 However, if there is significant evidence to suggest that a child doesn’t have enough capacity (for example, if they have a learning disability) then parental consent may still be required.